mybb/docs.mybb.com/1.8/administration/cache-handlers.md

 - ### Files
   `files`

-  Cache file are written to the filesystem within the `cache/` directory as PHP files.
+  Cache files are written to the filesystem within the `cache/` directory as PHP files.
 The `cache/` directory must be writeable for this cache handler to function.

 - ### [eAccelerator](https://github.com/eaccelerator/eaccelerator/wiki)
   `eaccelerator`